kingsrui/django-ztree/README.md

 We will get the '/superstore/mensdept/shoes/shoespriceutil' utility.

-This could be used to override objects (pricing configuration in this case) in more local parts of the tree branch.
+This could be used to override objects (pricing configuration in this case) in more local parts of the site tree.
 For example we could set up some generic PricUtil at the department level and override it by creating one at the 'shoes' section level.
+For example, department discount is 10%, but only for short time there is a 20% discount at Mens Shoes section.
 Lookup always retrieving more local object.

 Authentication